by Tim Schultz

 Hill discovered he couldn’t leave it behind.
 “I tried deleting QuickTime from my computers as soon as the security vulnerabilities were made public,” he says.
 “But to be honest, I still need it.”
 He found a program that allows him to write Windows ProRes files.
 “I recently bought Windows ProRes [windowsprores.com], and it works great for adding ProRes output support to any Windows app.”

 Samhea found a similar workaround.
 “ProRes has not been an issue since we are using an old version of Miraizon ProRes that seems to work OK as of now.
-There are some render issues once in a while, but a restart and export usually does the trick.”
+There are some render issues once in a while, but a restart and export usually do the trick.”
 Both solutions require the last version of QuickTime for Windows to be installed.
 Having good security on your system if it’s plugged into the Internet is recommended.

 Recently, Windows ProRes stopped selling new licenses.
 “A few years ago, another plug-in that offered the same functionality, Mirazon, was also taken off the market without explanation,” Hill theorizes.
-“Apple owns the patent for ProRes, and has never made encoding available on Windows natively.
+“Apple owns the patent for ProRes and has never made encoding available on Windows natively.
 We may never know why all of these third-party solutions keep being taken off the market, but now that Windows ProRes has mysteriously disappeared, the ProRes saga on Windows has become rather curious.”

-Support is also a big issue for users who aren’t tech-savvy or don’t want to take time maintaining a more complicated system.
+Support is also a big issue for users who aren’t tech-savvy or don’t want to take time to maintain a more complicated system.
 When things go wrong, it can feel like you have no help at all.
 Hill, who got his system from Origin PC, had a major issue two years in.
 “My amazing Origin PC Genesis workstation is on its way back to Florida to be repaired.
 I’m not sure yet what’s wrong with it, but there is definitely a hardware issue after two years of use that is causing the system to consistently shut down after a few minutes.”
 He had wanted a mobile system to work on a VR project.
 Downtime is the bane of any creative endeavor, so he decided to go for it.

 “In order to continue working, I purchased a Razer Blade Pro 17-inch laptop recently.
-It’s a gorgeous, thin and powerful machine that unfortunately has a flawed cooling system that cannot properly cool the system under heavy loads,” laments Hill.
+It’s a gorgeous, thin, and powerful machine that unfortunately has a flawed cooling system that cannot properly cool the system under heavy loads,” laments Hill.
 “I bought a laptop fan that the computer sits on, but even with that, if the room is warm and the computer is under load, it is going to overheat and shut down.
 I suppose that’s the price I pay for having a desktop-class laptop that’s less than an inch thick.”

-From an editorial perspective, Hill and Frazier agree that the most important function for a system is to run well enough to not get in the way of creative decisions.
+From an editorial perspective, Hill and Frazier agree that the most important function of a system is to run well enough to not get in the way of creative decisions.
 Frazier feels that familiarity is more important than speed these days.
 “I still always prefer Mac,” she says.
 “Part of that is the keyboard layout, which is partially solved by the key mapping software.
 If I don’t have that software, the command/windows and option keys layout significantly slows me down.”

 She also prefers the ease and familiarity of the Mac desktop.
 “When I’m at home and have to be my own assistant editor, this is a non-starter for me,” she continues.
 “I’m already out of my daily comfort zone, but I can call up my one-woman-band experiences from years ago and get by with ingest, outputs, etc. When I’m on a Windows machine, those things I’m unfamiliar with frustrate me.”